-- Once you’ve made the connection, navigate to the root directory of the site which the first terminal is referencing.
-Look back at the message in the first terminal, line 2 where it shows the site in reference (this is necessary if you have multiple “addon” domains.)
+- Back in terminal 2, navigate to the root directory of the site which the first terminal is referencing.
+Look back at the message in the first terminal, line 8 where it shows the site in reference (this is necessary if you have multiple “addon” domains.)

-- Back in Terminal 2, in your site’s root directory, make the required directories, “.well-known” and “acme-challenge” like this:
+- In Terminal 2, in your site’s root directory, make the required directories, “.well-known” and “acme-challenge” like this:

 mkdir -p .well-known/acme-challenge

 At this point, if you want to confirm that this step has worked, then open a web browser window.
-Go to the page on your website that is given by the address in terminal 1, line 2.
-In Step 4, above, it looks like this:
+Go to the page on your website that is given by the URL address in terminal 1, line 8.

 If this is correct, you can proceed.

 - Go back to the first terminal.
-It should still say at the bottom, “Press ENTER to continue.”
-Now you can press ENTER.
+It should still say at the bottom, “Press Enter to Continue.”
+Now you can press

 After repeating the above steps for all of your domains, you should finally get a message like this: